mapbox/mbxmapkit/MBTilesOverzoom/README.md

 you can implement logic in `mapView:rendererForOverlay:` to identify that `MBXMBTiles` object and return an `MKTileOverlayRenderer` with its `alpha` property set to something other than 1.

+## Dependencies

+`MBXMBTilesOverlay` uses libsqlite3 and the MapKit framework, so you will need to enable the Maps entitlement and link against libsqlite3.

 ## Known Issues